 In any event, the Court is not convinced that the allegations Plaintiff points to would satisfy pleading requirements if indeed Plaintiff is required to allege that KSU's deliberate indifference caused actual further harassment.
-First, Plaintiff acknowledged in her Complaint that KSU investigated the harassing social media comments.
-18 Thus, in contrast to its response to Plaintiff's report of sexual assault, KSU's alleged response to this online harassment was not deliberately indifferent, and it is not plausible that KSU's deliberate indifference caused this further harassment.
-Second, Plaintiff's allegations regarding KSU's dissemination of information about Plaintiff and her report to other KSU students is not linked to any allegation of actual harassment by these other students.
-Certainly, this allegation bolsters Plaintiff's claim that KSU's deliberate indifference made her "liable or vulnerable to" harassment and caused a deprivation of educational access.
-But if the rule of law is that Title IX requires Plaintiff to allege that KSU's lack of response caused her to be sexually assaulted or harassed again after her report of assault, as KSU contends, then her allegation of KSU's dissemination of her information and report, without more, does not satisfy this rule.
-Accordingly, the Court finds that the issue of whether Plaintiff must allege she suffered further harassment after her report of sexual assault as a result of KSU's deliberate indifference is a controlling question of law.
+Plaintiff's allegations reflect the trauma a sexual assault survivor inevitably experiences in encountering an assailant and being at risk of further assault or harassment, but they do not reflect that Plaintiff was actually further sexually assaulted or affirmatively harassed.
+Certainly, Plaintiff's allegations bolster her claim that KSU's deliberate indifference made her "liable or vulnerable to" harassment and caused a deprivation of educational access.
+But if the rule of law is that Title IX requires Plaintiff to allege that KSU's lack of response caused her to be sexually assaulted or harassed again after her report of assault, as KSU contends, then her allegations do not satisfy this rule.
+Accordingly, the Court finds that the issue of whether Plaintiff must allege she suffered further harassment after her report of law.